tschutter/homefiles/doc/bourne.rst

 Determining if a Command is Part of a Pipe
 ------------------------------------------

-Use the [ -t 1 ] test to determine if stdout is connected to a terminal.
+Use the ``[ -t 1 ]`` test to determine if stdout is connected to a terminal.
 If it is not, then the command is part of a pipe.

-For example, let's say that the window title is being set via the ``PS1`` command.
+For example, let's say that the window title is being set via the ``PS1`` environment variable.
 If you ssh to a host where it's ``PS1`` does not set the window title, then the window title will be incorrect.
 So we would like to create an alias for ssh that will set the window title to a default value before calling ssh.
 If the target machine is configured correctly, it will immediately set the window title back to something useful.
 But if the ssh is part of a pipe like ``REMOTE_FILES=`ssh remote ls```, then you do not want to inject control characters into the output stream.
 That can be handled like
 this: ::